robertblackwell/aorc/README.md

 ```
 python3 --version
 ```
-if this doe not repond
+if this does not repond
 ```
 Python 3.6.15
 ```
 then we need to think a little deeper; so stop.

 ### step 2 - Create a virtual environment
-If we are ok with that setp then proceed.
+If we are ok with that step then proceed.
 The `makefile` calls `python3` which we are now assuming is `python3.6`

 Create a virtual environment with
 ```